-To start, let us recap the type of problems Single Origin is helping data operators solve.
+Let's recap the type of problems Single Origin is helping data operators solve.
 We believe that data stacks have a fragmentation problem and that efficient collaboration and reliable insights require standardized definitions.
 Thus, we are currently focused on the following three areas:

-- Simplify your data stack: when you import SQL queries into Single Origin to build out your data repository, we break the SQL down using a common definition model.
-This allows us to algorithmically dedupe similar definitions, which reduces complexity by ensuring uniqueness of definitions and increasing reusability.
+- Simplify your data stack: when you import SQL queries into Single Origin to build your data repository, we break the SQL down using a common definition model.
+This allows us to algorithmically dedupe similar definitions, which reduces complexity by ensuring the uniqueness of definitions and increasing reusability.

 Given the background above, what are some principles that guide us when building solutions?